 The available margin will depend on the price of the securities.
 If margin is used to buy securities, then the amount of margin increases with the market value of the securities, but the amount of margin for shorted securities is inversely related to the price of the shorted securities, decreasing as security prices increase, and vice versa.

-If the equity does drop below the maintenance margin requirement, then the broker will issue a margin call, requesting that additional cash or securities be deposited so that the margin ratio of the account equals at least 50%.
-If you do not timely provide enough equity to satisfy the margin call, your broker will sell enough securities purchased on margin and/or repurchase your shorted securities at the market to bring your margin ratio back to the initial margin requirement.
+If the equity does drop below the maintenance margin requirement, then your broker will issue a margin call, requesting that additional cash or securities be deposited so that the margin ratio of your account equals at least the minimum required.
+If the margin call is not satisfied within the time allotted, the broker will sell enough securities purchased on margin and/or repurchase the shorted securities at the market to bring the margin ratio to the minimum maintenance margin requirement.
+Your broker is not required:

 |Value of Securities|